InterNetX/php-domainrobot-sdk/README.md

 All API calls are asynchronous.
 Asynchronous calls should always be wrapped in a try-catch block to catch possible exceptions.

 All API calls return a [DomainRobotException](#domainrobotexception) if an error occurs.

-All API calls return a [DomainRobotResult](#domainrobotresult) if the task was successful.
+All asnychronous API calls return a [DomainRobotResult](#domainrobotresult) if the task was successful.

+All synchronouse API calls return a call specific Object as defined in our [Technical Documentation](https://help.internetx.com/display/APIJSONEN/Technical+Documentation) (Please also refer to the examples of available tasks below for more details.)

 #### Certificate tasks